PX4/PX4-user_guide/en/telemetry/esp8266_wifi_module.md

 ![esp8266 flashing](../../assets/hardware/telemetry/esp8266_flashing_ftdi.jpg)

-## Setup/Configuration
+## Pixhawk/PX4 Setup & Configuration {#px4_config}

+> **Tip** If using PX4 1.8.2 (and earlier) you should connect the ESP8266 to TELEM2 and configure the port by [setting the parameter](../advanced_config/parameters.md) `SYS_COMPANION` to 1921600.
+  The following instructions assume you are using PX4 versions after 1.8.x

-Connect your ESP8266 to your Pixhawk-series flight controller (e.g. Pixracer).
+Connect your ESP8266 to your Pixhawk-series flight controller (e.g. Pixracer) on any free UART.
-Typically the TELEM1 port is used, but you can connect any free UART.

 Connect the flight controller to your ground station via USB (as WiFi is not yet fully set up).

 Using *QGroundControl*:
 - [Load recent PX4 firwmare](../config/firmware.md)
 - [Configure the serial port](../peripherals/serial_configuration.md) used to connect the ESP8266.
-  Remember to set the baud rate to 921600 in order to match the value set for the ESP8266
+  Remember to set the baud rate to 921600 in order to match the value set for the ESP8266.

-Once the firmware (port) is set up you can remove the physical connection between the ground station and the vehicle.
+Once the firmware (port) is set up you can remove the physical USB connection between the ground station and the vehicle.

 ## Connect via ESP8266 to QGC